Using generative AI tools

 The exception to the above is the final assignment of a degree in the form of bachelor’s projects, final projects (HD) and master’s theses.
 The framework and rules for these assignments should be the same across CBS.

-In order to deal with the complexity of GenAI, the Dean of Education has established an advisory board that will make recommendations for continued development of policies and guidelines in this area.
+In order to deal with the complexity of AI, the Dean of Education established an advisory board in August 2023 to make recommendations for continued development of policies and guidelines in this area.

 What is your experience with AI in teaching?